Distribution Approximation and Statistical Estimation Guarantees of Generative Adversarial Networks: Distribution estimation in Euclidean space

-We show that under either {\bf Scenarios 1} or {\bf 2}, the generator can universally approximate the data distributions. \begin{theorem} (a) For any data distribution $(\cX, \mu)$ and easy-to-sample distribution $(\cZ, \rho)$ satisfying Assumptions \ref{assump1} -- \ref{assump3}, under either Scenario 1 or 2, there exists a transformation $T \in \cH^{\alpha+1}$ such that $T_\sharp \rho = \mu$. \ \\ (b) Let $\cX$ and $\cZ$ be fixed under either Scenario 1 or 2.
-Given any $\epsilon \in (0, 1)$, there exists a generator network with parameters
+We first show a properly chosen generator network can universally approximate data distributions with a H\"older density. \begin{theorem}[Distribution approximation theory] For any data distribution $(\cX, \mu)$ and easy-to-sample distribution $(\cZ, \rho)$ satisfying Assumption \ref{assump1} - \ref{assump3}, there exists an $(\alpha+1)$-H\"{o}lder continuous transformation $T: \RR^{d} \rightarrow \RR^d$ such that $T_\sharp \rho = \mu$.
+Moreover, given any $\epsilon \in (0, 1)$, there exists a generator network with configuration